 A dose of aspirin is used by doctors as part of the initial emergency treatment for a heart attack.

-Current Australian guidelines do not recommend the use of daily low-dose aspirin to prevent cardiovascular disease in people with no past history, including those thought to be at high risk.
+But the recommendations are different for people who have never had a heart attack or stroke.
+Current Australian guidelines do NOT recommend the use of daily low-dose aspirin to prevent cardiovascular disease in people with no past history of heart attack or stroke, including those thought to be at high risk.
+This is because the risk of side effects outweighs the benefits for these people.

 Side effects of aspirin